ajejohansson/ML2a2/README.md

 -seed
   - mostly obvious, but I made a function that sets random, np, and torch seeds in one go, altered with this config
 - train/testsampling
+  - explained in more detail in code documentation, but can be set to the following values:
+   - "mean": counts for all classes will be set to the mean number of examples per class
+   - "max": all classcounts will be set to the count of the most frequent class
+   - "min": reverse of max, least frequent class
+   - float between 0 and 1 noninclusive: counts will be set to this proportion of most frequent class (e.g. .5 = max/2
+   - float or int 1 or higher: counts will be set to this number
+   -  any non-truthy value: no dataset change
+  - any oversampled class does so via duplication until the target count is achieved.
+No image will be duplicated twice until all images have been duplicated once.
+  - undersampling is done via random removal of images
+- filelog: if truthy, evaluation (accuracy testing, alongside the current config data) is logged to file instead of printed.
+Logged in ./results/b1p1

+-